Drug and Alcohol Rehab in Oxfordshire

 How to get help in Oxfordshire

-The only way to diagnose an addiction, is self-knowledge.
+The only way to diagnose an addiction is self-knowledge.
 Only you know whether you are addicted or not.
-Many clinics try to find out whether you're addicted by self-evaluating where possible.
-A good example, is the questionnaire regarding possible alcoholism, the CAGE questionnaire.
+Many clinics try to find out whether you’re addicted by self-evaluating where possible.
+A good example is a questionnaire regarding possible alcoholism, the CAGE questionnaire.
 The CAGE questionnaire asks the following questions:

 - Have you ever felt you needed to Cut down on your drinking?

 - Have people Annoyed you by criticizing your drinking?

 - Have you ever felt Guilty about drinking?